mainmatter/ember-validated-form-buffer/README.md

   unsetApiErrors() {
     let changedKeys = Ember.A(Object.keys(this.get('buffer')));
     if (changedKeys.contains('date') || changedKeys.contains('time')) {
-      return 'datetime'; // whenever the date or time attributes change, also hide errors on the virtual datetime property }
+      return 'datetime'; // whenever the "date" or "time" attributes change, also hide errors on the virtual "datetime" property
+    }
   }
 })